dsnam/nhl-api/README.md

 json results for teams, schedule, standings

-You can also get:

-a list of teams and their api ids
+You can also get a list of teams and their api ids
 ```python
 (18, 'Nashville Predators')
 ```